-The growing globalisation of retail through ecommerce is aided by increasingly standardised marketing methods.
-This is reflected in the rapid adoption of global shopping events which enable brands to project their biggest and best deals to a worldwide audience.
-In 2016 Black Friday, the day after Thanksgiving, went mainstream for the first time in countries such as The Netherlands and France, the day acting as an additional lever for brands looking to expand their footprint.
-This represents a huge opportunity for retailers with affiliate programmes, but what are the practical considerations and logistical challenges retailers face in order to maximise both sales and profit?
+The globalisation of retail through ecommerce is aided by increasingly standardised marketing methods.
+This is reflected in the rapid adoption of global shopping events which enable brands to project their best deals to a worldwide audience.
+In 2017, Black Friday further consolidated its position as an opportunity to engage local consumers like no other shopping date.
+In addition, the day acted as a lever for brands seeking to drive new customers overseas.
+This represents a huge opportunity for retailers with affiliate programmes, but what are the practical considerations and logistical challenges brands face in order to take full advantage of the event?